Dzunisani-P/COGScripts/README.md

 ## Usage

 ### Running the Pipeline
-The primary script, cogCuration.py, is used to automate the entire COG database construction and curation pipeline.
-It takes a CSV or TSV file containing gene data as input.
+The primary script, **cogCuration.py**, is used to automate the entire database construction and curation pipeline.
+It takes a CSV or TSV file containing gene indentifiers as input, see **COG_proteins.csv** for reference.

 To use the pipeline, follow these steps:

 1. **Prepare Input File**:
-    Create or obtain a CSV or TSV file containing the gene data you wish to query.
+    Create or obtain a CSV or TSV file containing the COG genes you wish to query.
 The file should list gene identifiers that can be used to query the UniProt database.
 2. **Run the Main Script**:
     Execute the cogCuration.py script with the input file as an argument:

     ```bash
-    python cogCuration.py path/to/your/input_file.csv
+    python cogCuration.py COG_proteins.csv

 The script will:
-- Query gene data using async_geneQuery.py
+- Query the uniprot protein database using async_geneQuery.py
 - Filter results with queryFiltering.py
 - Refine the data using dataRefinement.py
-- Perform final curation using genePetch.py
+- Perform final sequence database construction using genePetch.py
 - The curated database will be saved in the databases directory within the repository.

 ### Output
-- A non-redundant COG-based protein database will be created and stored in the databases directory.
+- A .FASTA containing a non-redundant COG-based protein sequence database will stored in the databases directory.
+- A .CSV containing the RAW query data from the Uniprot protein database in the databases directory.
-- Intermediate results and filtered datasets will be stored in the subsets directory.
+- Intermediate .CSV results and filtered datasets will be stored in the subsets directory.

 ---